BSidesPDX/CTF-2020/over-the-air/200-Xclusive-numborz/README.md

 ## Challenge

 I was watching my regularly scheduled state sponsored programming when I got some strange interference.
 It sounded like a little girl was talking to me but I couldn't understand what she was saying.
 Can you figure it out?
+There's no space for mistakes, and no room for questions.

-twitch.tv/[CHANNEL NAME HERE]
+twitch.tv/over_the_air

 Flag: `BSidesPDX{th3_numb3rs_sp34k_4_th3ms3lv3s}`